SebastianBocquet/MiraTitanHMFemulator/docs/tutorial.rst

 Let’s visualize the error on the emulated HMF.
-As expected, the noise increases with mass and redshift, because the input HMFs are limited by shot noise in the halo catalogs.
+As expected, the noise increases with mass and redshift, because the input HMFs are limited by shot noise (and sample variance at low mass) in the halo catalogs.

 .. code:: ipython3